Update: As I suggested, the offer is no longer available and was pulled soon, so I’ve removed the links from the post.

 I’ve been approved for American Express business cards with only a few hundred dollars in income and readers have been approved for start-up business which aren’t generating any income.
 But know that your business gold card may be cancelled during a financial review if you don’t have any Schedule C income.
 Of course, you can always explain that you haven’t yet filed your tax returns for 2012, but the Financial Review folks aren’t the easiest to convince.

-Many folks don’t get a financial review with the Business Gold card, but I wanted to point out what could potentially apply.
+Many folks don’t get a financial review with The Business Gold Rewards Card from American Express OPEN, but I wanted to point out what could potentially apply.